Learning and simulating bosonic systems via finite-energy locality: Preliminaries

-where the identities are satisfied e.g.~on the subspace $\cH_f$ of finite linear combinations of Fock states.
+where the identities are satisfied, e.g., on the subspace $\mathcal{H}_f$ of finite linear combinations of Fock states.
 We will often deal with functions defined on $\mathbb{N}$ and extend them by $0$ to the entire set $\mathbb{Z}$.
-In what follows, we denote by $\cT_f$ the set of states which can be expressed as finite linear combinations of rank-one operators of support and range in $\cH_f$.
-We also use the canonical commutation relation to write $(\ad)^la^l$ as a function of $N$ :
+In what follows, we denote by $\mathcal{T}_f$ the set of states that can be expressed as finite linear combinations of rank-one operators of support and range in $\mathcal{H}_f$.
+These two spaces are common invariant cores for polynomials in annihilation and creation operators.
+We also use the canonical commutation relation to write $(\ad)^l a^l$ as a function of $N$: